-Seadown Veterinary Services is independently owned by five directors, all of whom are practising vets.
+Seadown Veterinary Services is owned by three clinical directors; Gillies Moffat, Anna Jennings and Laura Trigg, all of whom are practising vets.
 The practice was first established in 1923 by Mr. J Ripley working on his own from a single room at the back of his home, Highlands at Dibden Purlieu.

 After his retirement in 1946 it was purchased by two young veterinary surgeons, Mr. & Mrs P. K. Hallpatch, who quickly expanded the practice.
 In the early years farm animals kept on and around the New Forest provided the main workload but as the equine and small animal work became more important so more veterinary and nursing staff were required.
 Mr Peter Goodwin joined the practice in 1956 becoming director in 1962 when a new branch was opened in Totton, quickly followed by a branch in Lymington in 1964.